Milkywire/interview-assignment/README.md

 - update a post
 - delete a post

-If you feel you have the time, you can also add support for the user to create a new post by uploading a new image to the API (you can skip the backend implementation if you want to).
+If you feel you have the time, you can also add support for the user to create a new post by uploading a new image to the API.